Skip to content

 Providing resources to support meaningful DEI projects in Asia’s newsrooms

 The ANDA research report identified the training of journalists and newsroom executives as a key solution for improving DEI in Asia’s newsrooms.
-However, Diversity training resources are notably scarce in Asia’s news media industry.

-One of the first solutions the ANDA project is implementing is consequently a Training of Trainers program to develop – in partnership with WAN-IFRA Women in News – a taskforce of Asia-based trainers able to deliver training for spreading the culture of gender balance and DEI in news content, policies and media organizational structures.
+Diversity training resources being notably scarce in Asia’s news media industry., one of the first solutions the ANDA project implemented was a Training of Trainers program to develop – in partnership with WAN-IFRA Women in News – a taskforce of Asia-based trainers able to deliver training for spreading the culture of gender balance and DEI in news content, policies and media organizational structures.
+Scroll down to meet AAJA-Asia’s DEI trainers.
+Should you require DEI training or consulting for your news organization, please write to asia@aaja.org.

 Meet our DEI Trainers